Canop/hu.js/readme.md

 **[Demonstration](http://dystroy.org/demos/hu.js/demo.html)**

-See the source to see how it's done.
+See the commented source of the page to see how it's done.

-hu.js is used for all svg shape building in the open source [Miaou](http://dystroy.org/miaou/static/intro.html) platform.
+hu.js is used for everything svg related in the open source [Miaou](http://dystroy.org/miaou/static/intro.html) platform, including a game.

 # API